"This guy is a natural. He’s got ideas about what he wants to do and does it. He amazes me." — Carl Hubbell

 The game has been rehashed many times, becoming something of a morality play.
 In 2011 Roger Guenveur Smith wrote and performed a one-man play called Juan and John.
 Roseboro forgave Marichal and supported him for the Hall of Fame, and the families remain close to this day.

-Tony Blengino argues in Baseball’s New Top 100 that Marichal’s best season came in 1966.viii Determining Marichal’s greatest season is difficult since, like Warren Spahn, he had so many outstanding ones.
+Tony Blengino argues in Baseball’s New Top 100 that Marichal’s best season came in 1966.8 Determining Marichal’s greatest season is difficult since, like Warren Spahn, he had so many outstanding ones.
 A 25-6 mark combined with a 2.23 ERA, league-leading figures in winning percentage (.806), WHIP (.859), hits and walks per nine innings (6.7 and 1.1, respectively), throwing in 25 complete games is certainly impressive.
 Unfortunately for Marichal, Koufax exceeded him with league-bests 27 wins, 1.73 ERA, 323 innings pitched, 27 complete games, 317 strikeouts, and 5 shutouts.
-He also threw his then-record fourth no-hitter.
-His wins are the twentieth-century National League record for a southpaw, equaled by Steve Carlton in 1972.
+His 27 wins are the twentieth-century National League record for a southpaw, equaled by Steve Carlton in 1972 .
 To the surprise of no one, he notched his third Cy Young Award.
 The surprise was his announcement of his retirement at age 30, making his the greatest final season any pitcher ever had.

 The 1967 season is a mystery.
 Marichal was having his usual fine year for the first half.
 He was 12-7 with a 2.29 ERA and started the All-Star Game on July 11.
-He had pitched a complete-game win over the Dodgers on the 8th and made his usual start on the 14th, getting roughed up in 5 innings against Houston and taking the loss.
-He took another pounding and loss in Pittsburgh on the 18th and followed that on the 22nd with another short outing (5 1/3 innings, 2 hits, 2 runs/1 earned for no decision) in Chicago.
+He had pitched a complete-game win over the Dodgers on the 8th and made his usual start on the 14th, getting roughed up in five innings against Houston and taking the loss.
+He took another pounding and loss in Pittsburgh on the 18th and followed that on the 22nd with another short outing (5 1/3 innings, two hits, two runs, one earned, for no decision) in Chicago.
 He appeared to be in a two-week slump, but back home in San Francisco and with an extra day or two of rest he beat the Phillies in a complete game and four days later did the same to the Pirates.
-On August 1, however, he pulled a hamstring running in the outfield at Shea Stadium.
+On August 4, however, he pulled a hamstring running in the outfield at Shea Stadium .
 He didn’t pitch again until August 25, against the Braves, lasting only 4 2/3 innings and suffering the loss.
 That was his last game of the season, giving him a final mark of 14-10, 2.76, nowhere near the high standard he had enjoyed.
 Teammate Mike McCormick (22-10) took home the Cy Young Award.

-In St. Louis meanwhile, Bob Gibson settled for a 13-7, 2.98 mark, his season shortened when Roberto Clemente’s line drive back at the box broke his leg; ever the warrior, Gibson recovered to throw out Clemente at first.
+In St. Louis meanwhile, Bob Gibson settled for a 13-7, 2.98 mark, his season shortened on July 15 when Roberto Clemente’s line drive single back at the box broke his leg; ever the warrior, Gibson faced three more batters. before leaving the game.
 At full strength for the World Series, he destroyed the Impossible Dream Red Sox with three complete-game wins and an ERA of 1.00 and was voted MVP of the Series.
 Two pitchers suffering sub-par, shortened seasons were gearing for the epic season that was on the horizon.

 The 1968 season has been called The Year of the Pitcher with good reason.
 It seemed that most hitters left their bats in the rack, as averages slid to a depth not seen since the Deadball days of 1901 through 1919.
 Carl Yastrzemski led the American League with a .301 batting average, an all-time low for a batting champion.
 Every pitcher looked to be having a career year on his way to the Hall of Fame.
 Three pitchers stood out.
 Denny McLain of the Tigers went 31-6, the first pitcher to win 30 games since Dizzy Dean turned the trick in 1934; nobody’s done it since.
 In the National League were Juan Marichal and Bob Gibson.